Last updated on March 23, 2026

 Urza's Saga

 Urza's Saga has a lot of helpful qualities.
-The Construct you can make with it can be very powerful in artifact decks or just give you the option to make a body if you don’t have an early creature to play.
-It can also fetch you a Sol Ring, Mana Crypt, or another helpful artifact like Shadowspear.
-This is also an enchantment you can play for free which can be good in enchantment matters decks.
+The Constructs can be very powerful in artifact decks, and it can also fetch you a Sol Ring or another helpful artifact like Shadowspear.
+This is also a colorless enchantment you can play for free which can be good in enchantment-matters decks.

 #3.
 Fetch Lands